dongjujang/blackhole/README.md

 # Blackhole

-Blackhole is a cleaner that remove untagged docker images
+Blackhole is a cleaner that remove untagged docker images.
+It makes your docker images are always clean without untagged images.

 ###Environment variable